intel-iot-devkit/how-to-code-samples/plant-lighting-system/cpp/README.md

 ### MQTT server setup

 You can also optionally store the data generated by this sample program using [MQTT](http://mqtt.org/), a Machine To Machine messaging server.
-You can use MQTT to connect to Microsoft Azure\*, IBM Bluemix\*, or AWS.
+You can use MQTT to connect to Microsoft Azure\*, IBM Bluemix\*, or AWS\*.

 For information on how to connect to your own cloud MQTT messaging server, go to: